radicazz/laya/docs/roadmap.md

 > [!IMPORTANT]
 > This document is a work in progress and subject to change.

-This document serves as a comprehensive roadmap for the development of laya, a modern C++20 wrapper for SDL3.
-It outlines the project's evolution from initial setup through stable release, with detailed milestones and feature implementations.
+Here is a comprehensive roadmap for the development of the project, a modern C++20 wrapper for SDL3.
+It outlines the  evolution from initial setup through stable release, with detailed milestones and feature implementations.

 ---

 ## Project Vision

-laya aims to be the definitive C++20 interface to SDL3, providing:
+laya aims to be a definitive C++20 interface to SDL3, providing:

-- **Zero-overhead abstractions** that compile to identical assembly as raw SDL3
+- **Lowest-cost abstractions** that add minimal overhead
 - **Modern C++ safety** with RAII, strong typing, and exception handling
-- **Complete SDL3 coverage** ensuring no functionality is lost
+- **Complete SDL3 coverage** ensuring no functionality is lost (long-term goal)
 - **Intuitive APIs** that feel natural to C++ developers

 ---

-## 🚀 Phase 0: Foundation (v0.0.x)
+## 🚀 Phase 1: Foundation (v0.0.x)

-**Timeline**: Weeks 1-3
 **Goal**: Establish robust development infrastructure

 ### 1. Project Creation ✅